finitum/CSHub/README.md

 For the client:
 `yarn run serve`

-## Feature Requests / Bug Reports

-Create a GitHub issue on this repository, and we will try to take a look at it.

 ## How does it work?
 This project uses TypeScript.
 This is typed JavaScript, so we can use many advantages of typedness, and use object oriented programming constructs like classes.